gvwilson/thirdbit/src/fiction/in-heck/index.md

 "He is—"
 Dockety paused again as if searching for the right word.
 "He is functional, but not optimal.
-Heck was not designed to sustain organics.
 There are machines in the facility that only work for organic operators.
-This is why Consensus takes your people, but they usually do not last this long."
+This is why Consensus takes your people, but they usually do not last very long.
+The facility was not designed to sustain them."

 A sudden thought struck him.
 "What about the Operators?" he asked excitedly.